Tight Approximation Bounds for Maximum Multi-Coverage: Introduction

 \subsection{Related Covering Problems and Submodular Function Maximization}

 Another fundamental problem in the covering context is the \emph{set cover} problem: given subsets $T_1, \dots, T_m$ of a universe $[n]$, the objective is to find the set $S \subseteq [m]$ of minimal cardinality that cover all of $n$, i.e., $C(S) = \cup_{i \in S} T_i = [n]$.
-This is one of the first problems for which approximation algorithms were studied: Johnson~\cite{Joh74} showed that the natural greedy algorithm achieves an approximation ratio of $1+\ln n$ and much later Feige~\cite{Fei98}, building on a long line of works, established a matching inapproximability result.
+This is one of the first problems for which approximation algorithms were studied: Johnson~\cite{Joh74} showed that the natural greedy algorithm achieves an approximation ratio of $1+\ln n$ and much later Feige~\cite{Fei98}, building on a long line of works, established a matching inapproximability result.\footnote{See~\cite{moshkovitz2012projection} for a hardness result based on ${\rm P} \neq {\rm NP}$}.

 Along the lines of maximum coverage, one can also consider the $\ell$-version of set cover.
 In this version, the goal is to find the smallest set $S$ such that $C^{(\ell)}(S) = \ell n$ (this corresponds to every element being covered at least $\ell$ times).
 Here, with $\ell >1$, we observe an interesting dichotomy: while one achieves improved approximation guarantees for the maximum $\ell$-multi-coverage, this is not the case for set $\ell$-cover.
 In particular, set $\ell$-cover is essentially as hard as to approximate as the standard set cover problem.
 To see this, consider the instance where $\cF^{(\ell)}$ is obtained from $\cF$ by adding $\ell-1$ copies of the whole set $[n]$.
 Then, we have that $[n]$ can be $1$-covered with $k$ sets in $\cF$ if and only if $[n]$ can be $\ell$-covered with $k+\ell-1$ sets in $\cF^{(\ell)}$.